department-of-veterans-affairs/cql-transpiler/README.md

 4. The generic ASTs are rendered in text that can be parsed as either jinja or DBT.
 5. The generic ASTs are converted into the code for a specific query language-- for example, sparkSQL.

-## Use: Manual SQL Output
+## Use: Testing Manual SQL Output

 * Replace the contents of the resources/cql folder with the CQL libraries to be transpiled.
-* Specify the root CQL library to transpile inside the "cqlLibraryToTranspile" variable inside of the "transpiler/src/main/java/gov/va/transpiler/jinja/Transpiler.java" file.
 * Run the main function of gov.va.transpiler.jinja.Transpiler
 * If an error complains about files already existing in the "resources/jinja/generated" folder delete any jinja files present in that folder and re-run the main function
 * At this point, jinja files corresponding to the transpiled CQL file and its dependencies will be present in the "resources/jinja/generated" folder.
 * For every measure to be translated inside the root CQL folder, create a jinja file that references that macro inside the "resources/jinja/test_models" folder.
-* Specify that model inside the "model_to_translate" variable inside the "run_jinja.py" file
-* execute the command "python run_jinja.py" inside the command line
+* execute the command "python test_models.py" inside the command line
-* look inside the "resources/jinja_target" folder for the output
+* look inside the "resources/test_target" folder for the output

 ## Use: Integration with DBT